econjobmarket/api_documentation/legacy/Legacy-Api.0.md

 ## Legacy Api

 This page provides links to the documentation of the legacy api, which applies to the database prior to July 2018.
-It still works with the new database.
-However if you are just establishing a connection, it is recommended that you use the updated methods in the [new api](../api/Api-Documents.0.md).
+This api is no longer supported.
+Use the updated methods in the [new api](../api/Api-Documents.0.md).

+The only download method that currently works is `JSON`.

 1. [Soap-Http](SOAP.1.md)
     * [Php Soap](Php-Soap.2.md)